ZenHubHQ/zenhub-enterprise/k8s-cluster/README.md

 ##### 3. Finalize
 - Securely store the updated `kustomization.yaml`
 ##### 4. Update the Chrome and Firefox extensions
-While application updates will be immediately applied to the ZenHub web app, an update needs to be published in order for the Chrome and Firefox extensions to be updated for your users.
+While application updates will be immediately applied to the Zenhub web app, an update needs to be published in order for the Chrome and Firefox extensions to be updated for your users.
 See section [6.1](#61-publishing-the-chrome-and-firefox-extensions) for more information.
 ## 6. Maintenance and Operational Tasks
 ### 6.1 Publishing the Chrome and Firefox extensions
-There are two methods to interact with the ZenHub UI:
+There are two methods to interact with the Zenhub UI:
-- The ZenHub web app
+- The Zenhub web app
-- The ZenHub browser extensions for Chrome and Firefox, which allows users access to the power of ZenHub from within the UI of GitHub Enterprise
+- The Zenhub browser extensions for Chrome and Firefox, which allows users access to the power of Zenhub from within the UI of GitHub Enterprise

 To use the extensions with GitHub Enterprise, you must publish your own versions of them.
 The first time you publish the extensions, you will need to set up a Chrome Developer account and a Mozilla Developer account before creating a new extension in each platform.
 When application updates are applied, you will publish updates to the *existing* extension on each platform.

-For detailed instructions, please visit the ZenHub Enterprise Admin UI (`https://<admin_ui_subdomain>`.`<domain_tld>`).
+For detailed instructions, please visit the Zenhub Enterprise Admin UI (`https://<admin_ui_subdomain>`.`<domain_tld>`).

 > ⚠️ **NOTE:** After the Chrome extension is published, you will need to get the URL of the published extension and put it into your configuration file as `CHROME_EXTENSION_WEBSTORE_URL`.
 With this value entered, re-run your configuration.
 This will ensure the link to download the Chrome extension on the application landing page is active.

-### 6.2 Setting the first ZenHub Admin (License Governance)
+### 6.2 Setting the first Zenhub Admin (License Governance)
-ZenHub provides a method of license governance that is enforced across the entire set of GitHub Enterprise users.
-By default, any user of the connected GitHub Enterprise Server can access, install, and use ZenHub Enterprise On-Premise.
-If you would like to control access to ZenHub, you will need to promote one or more users to be ZenHub Admins.
+Zenhub provides a method of license governance that is enforced across the entire set of GitHub Enterprise users.
+By default, any user of the connected GitHub Enterprise Server can access, install, and use Zenhub Enterprise On-Premise.
+If you would like to control access to Zenhub, you will need to promote one or more users to be Zenhub Admins.

-ZenHub Admins can be created from the Admin UI (`https://<admin_ui_subdomain>`.`<domain_tld>/settings`).
-This mechanism exists to ensure only a privileged user can create the first ZenHub Admin.
-Existing ZenHub Admins can also promote existing ZenHub users to Admin from within the ZenHub web app.
+Zenhub Admins can be created from the Admin UI (`https://<admin_ui_subdomain>`.`<domain_tld>/settings`).
+This mechanism exists to ensure only a privileged user can create the first Zenhub Admin.
+Existing Zenhub Admins can also promote existing Zenhub users to Admin from within the Zenhub web app.

 For more information on License Governance, please view [this article](https://help.zenhub.com/support/solutions/articles/43000559760-license-governance-in-zenhub-enterprise) in our Help Center.